Dr. Noel Peterson and Teresa Shelley honored to have NUNM building named after them

 The Peterson-Shelley Center for Integrative Medicine will serve as a cornerstone of NUNM’s continued growth and campus transformation, supporting clinical education, collaborative patient care, community engagement, and workforce development in the rapidly expanding field of integrative medicine.

-Located within NUNM’s new downtown Portland campus, the future center will provide students with hands-on clinical training while expanding access to whole-person healthcare services for patients throughout the region.
+Located within NUNM’s new downtown Portland campus, the future center will provide medical students with hands-on clinical training while expanding access to whole-person healthcare services for patients throughout the Portland metro region.

 A New Chapter for Integrative Healthcare Education